 In general, most or all reactions should be reported to your provincial TTISS or blood coordinating office.
 In addition, further reporting is required in these cases:

-- If the reaction is to a component, is serious or unexpected, and is due to a regulated activity, further reporting to Health Canada or Canadian Blood Services is required depending on where the activity occurred.
+- If the reaction is to a component, is serious or unexpected, and is due to a regulated activity, further report to Health Canada or Canadian Blood Services depending on where the activity occurred.

-- If the reaction is to a plasma protein product and is classified as serious or if there is a cluster of minor reactions associated with the same lot, further reporting to Health Canada and the manufacturer is required.
+- If the reaction is to a plasma protein product and is classified as serious or if there is a cluster of minor reactions associated with the same lot, further report to Health Canada and the manufacturer.